mkapons/mkapons.github.io/index.md

 Welcome to my website!
 <br>
-I am an Assistant Professor in Accounting at the University of Amsterdam.
+I am an Assistant Professor in Accounting and Control at INSEAD.

 ## Research Interests